 Of course, there will be sadness.
 Death always rears its ugly head around the holidays, and with over 250,000 dead from COVID-19 in the U.S. alone and more than 1,000 new cases daily, the wrecking ball seems poised to keep swinging for at least a little while longer.
 I predict twice as many dead – by the time herd immunity, safe and ready access to a vaccine is available to everyone, and general stubbornness over not vaccinating for political reasons wanes – before coronavirus seems like little more than a bad dream.
 Furthermore, rumors of a mutating COVID strain making its untimely debut in the U.K. suggest that there is still much to learn about the virus.

 Will President Trump finally make that long overdue concession phone call to President-elect Biden, extending the symbolic olive branch that is needed more this year than any other?
 And on an “everyday” level, will movie theaters reopen, or are they to go the way of the dodo bird?
-Will my nephew stop running around in circles, bringing terror and destruction to everything in his path?
+Finally, will my nephew stop running around in circles, bringing terror and destruction to everything in his path?

 With all of these things, the answer is, “who can say?”
 Certainly not I, though I am cautiously optimistic.
 I look forward to one day being able to go the supermarket without wearing a mask, and to once again traveling around Europe with open borders, not having to defend myself as “Yes, I’m from the States, but don’t worry, I voted for the other person.”